Wish App: 8 Things You Need to Know in 2020

 Make sure you check this before purchasing, especially if you are buying heavy or bigger items.
 Some amazing looking deals are no longer a good deal when you factor in shipping.

-If you are shopping with Wish for Christmas, you may find that items will arrive in time, but you won’t have time to do any exchanges if something isn’t as you expected.
+If you are shopping with Wish for a specific date or holiday, you may find that items will arrive in time, but you won’t have time to do any exchanges if something isn’t as you expected.

 Wish App Refunds